cdeil/multinorm/docs/quickstart.rst

 However, often you obtain these values as the result of a fit of a parametrised model to data, or estimate them in some other way.

-Further examples to create :class:`MultiNorm` objects are here: :ref:`create`
+Further examples to create `MultiNorm` objects are here: :ref:`create`

 Read only
 ---------